iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     >
     > - **Decision points (by when):**
     >   - If no stable vendor build by **Thursday 18:00**, decision = **defer Android OS support** to the next release
-    >   - If the build arrives but fails critical tests, decision = **rollback the SDK upgrade** and ship without the change
+    >   - If the build arrives but fails critical tests, decision = **rollback the SDK upgrade** and ship without “newest Android version” support

 - <span style="color:#1f7a6d; font-weight:700;">Dependency mapping</span>
   A clear view of everything the delivery relies on (and what depends on us), so surprises don’t land late in testing or release: